Bardolph-Automation-Inc/bardolph/docs/language.rst

 .. code-block:: lightbulb

   time at *:15 or *:45 on all

-This type of script would typically be run in repeat mode.

 After a scheduled wait, the delay timer is essentially reset.
 For example: